pascme05/PyPowerSim/README.md

 using the PyPowerSim toolkit.
 When using the B6 architecture and the waveform analysis options please also refer to the following article:

-Schirmer, Pascal A., Daniel Glose, and Ulrich Ammann.
-"Zero-voltage and frequency pattern selection for DC-link loss minimization in PWM-VSI drives."
-Electrical Engineering (2022): 1-10.
+Pascal A. Schirmer, Daniel Glose, PyPowerSim: A Python toolkit for analysis of waveform distortions, power losses, and self-heating of standard converter topologies, Computers and Electrical Engineering, Volume 132, 2026, 110934, ISSN 0045-7906, https://doi.org/10.1016/j.compeleceng.2026.110934.

 # Dependencies